zoujia123/SEA-RAFT/README.md

 [New!]
-Please also check [WAFT](https://github.com/princeton-vl/WAFT), our new efficient state-of-the-art method.
+Please also check [WAFT](https://github.com/princeton-vl/WAFT) and [WAFT-Stereo](https://github.com/princeton-vl/WAFT-Stereo), our new efficient state-of-the-art methods for optical flow and stereo matching.

 # SEA-RAFT